An Output-Polynomial Time Algorithm to Determine all Supported Efficient Solutions for Multi-Objective Integer Network Flow Problems: Finding all Supported Efficient Flows

-Let $U$ be the set of all extreme points in the lower image $\mathcal{D}$ and $\{\lambda^u\colon u\in U\}$ the set of corresponding weight vectors.
-Let, furthermore, be $F_u$ the facet of $\mathcal{P}$ corresponding to \(u\in U\).
-Then, we call two extreme points \(u\) and \(u'\) of \(\mathcal{D}\) \emph{adjacent}, iff $\dim(F_u \cap F_{u'})=d-2$.
-In the following, we will denote the set of adjacent extreme points for $u\in U$ by \(Q_u\subseteq U\).
-Recall that the intersection of $k$ adjacent facets yields a $d-k$ dimensional face.
+Recall that the intersection of $k$ adjacent facets yield a $d-k$ dimensional face.
 For each $\lambda^u \in \Lambda_d$ (i.\,e., $\lambda^u>0$) we know that all vectors on the facet $F_u$ are supported nondominated vectors.
-Thus, we only have to solve the all optimum flow problem on $(P_{\lambda^u})$.
+Thus, we only have to solve the all-optimum flow problem on $(P_{\lambda^u})$.
 Since some solutions may lie in the same sub-faces of adjacent facets, we have to ensure that no solution is stored twice.
 In order to do so, we keep track of the neighbouring extreme points during Benson's algorithm and store all already processed adjacent extreme points of $u\in U$ in a list $\delta_u$.

 There may exist maximally nondominated faces (with dimension less than \(d-1\)), which are intersections of a number of facets for which the corresponding weight vector equals zero in at least one component.
 We call these facets \emph{weakly nondominated facets} of $\mathcal{P}$.
-In order determine all supported efficient solutions we investigate nondominated faces which are intersections of weakly supported facets.
+In order to determine all supported efficient solutions, we investigate nondominated faces which are intersections of weakly supported facets.
 With $U_>\coloneqq \{u\in U \colon \lambda^u > 0 \}$ we denote the set of extreme points of $\mathcal{D}$ corresponding to nondominated facets and with \(U_0\coloneqq \{u\in U \colon \lambda^u \geq 0 \}\) the set of extreme points corresponding to all weakly nondominated facets (\(U_>\subseteq U_0\)).
 Note that weakly nondominated faces can contain supported nondominated points only at its (relative) boundary, while unsupported nondominated points can be located also in its (relative) interior.

 \Cref{fig:wsd} presents the weight space decomposition for the example given in \Cref{2} and illustrated in \Cref{obj-ex1}.
 Any point in the weight space decomposition corresponds to an $\lambda^u$ for each $u\in U$.
 Here $U_>= \varnothing$.
 However, there do exist weights in the lines in the interior connecting two adjacent extreme points of \(\mathcal{D}\) which correspond to the maximally nondominated faces \([y^1,y^2]\) and \([y^2,y^3]\).